Gosh – where do we start? Or finish? When it all comes down to it, there are only three important questions about income tax.

 [see also the section “Things you think you are claimable but aren’t”]

-• Clothing (except if there is prominent printed business branding)
+• Clothing (except protective clothing or if there is prominent printed business branding)

 • Shoes which can be worn outside of the business environment